daisylb/django-pgtree/docs/install.rst

     CREATE EXTENSION ltree;

 This command needs to be run by the database superuser (usually the ``postgres`` user).
-If you know that your migrations will be run by this user, you can create a ``RunSQL`` migration that does this for you, but in most cases you'll need to do this when you create the database.
+If you know that your migrations will be run by this user, you can use our ``LtreeExtension`` migration operation (see more in :doc:`model`), but in most cases you'll need to do this when you create the database.

 .. tip::